UzmaTUL24/Implementing_iot_pipeline/README.md

-# Machine Learning and Deep Learning Practice
+# Machine Learning and Deep Learning

 This repository contains coursework, practice exercises, and supporting code related to Machine Learning and Deep Learning.